2021 Oklahoma History Conference

 The 2021 Oklahoma History Conference is going virtual.
 Join us April 22–23, 2021 as scholars, students, historians, and authors from across the state and country share the history and culture of Oklahoma.
 This year the OHS is adding professional development sessions in archival and museum studies.

 Call for Proposals

 The theme of the conference is “Perspectives in History.”
 Sessions will be 45 minutes in length and may include traditional presentations, research sessions, discussion sessions, or lightning talks.
 In addition, professional development sessions will be included in this year’s schedule.
-Currently, the conference is expected to be held in-person and streamed live.

 The OHS is seeking proposals on a wide range of Oklahoma topics from traditionally underrepresented voices.
 Possible subjects include Oklahoma minorities in popular culture, women and minorities in Indian and Oklahoma Territories, underrepresented political or religious movements, and the social, cultural, and political impact of archives and exhibits.
 Proposals focusing on archival and museum studies are also welcome.
 We encourage submissions that explore these topics but remain open to submissions addressing other aspects of Oklahoma history.
 Graduate students are encouraged to submit.

 - Underrepresented Religious or Political Movements